Search our database collection through a convenient A - Z list.

 Every community deserves a great library!
 Help raise funds to support the renovation of the Main Library in Frisco and the expansion of the North Branch Library in Silverthorne by eating at the Silverthorne Chipotle ( 247-C Rainbow St) on Saturday, Dec.
 18th between 4pm-8pm.
 Pre-order online through the website or app with code X84QJC8 or show the below flyer with your purchase!

-Come listen to stories and act them out through yoga poses.
-Enjoy other movement games and a snack, too.
-Suggested Age Range: 5-10 yrs Wear clothes you can move in and bring a yoga mat if have one.
+Join us on Facebook for stories with yoga poses.
+Suggested Age Range: 5-10 yrs.
+Wear clothes you can move in and use a yoga mat if you have one.

 Are you interested in learning more about composting in your own home?
 Come for our presentation led by Julia Park, a CU-Boulder Sustainable Food Systems student, as she helps to provide information and answer questions about composting.
 We have also partnered with High County Conservation to teach you all about the Summit County local SCRAP program.
 Topics include: Why compost?
 How does it work?
 Composting Methods, Setting up your bin, Compost care, and Summit County Options.